Qiskit/qiskit-metapackage/docs/aqua/algorithms.rst

 The algorithm determines whether the given function :math:`f:\{0,1\}^n \rightarrow \{0,1\}` is constant or balanced.
 A constant function maps all inputs to 0 or 1, and a balanced function maps half of its inputs to 0 and the other half to 1.
-The oracle implementation can be found at :ref:`djoracle`
+Any of the oracles provided by Aqua can be used with the Deutsch-Jozsa algorithm, as long as the boolean function implemented by the oracle indeed satisfies the constraint of being either constant or balanced.
+Above said, a :ref:`truth-table-oracle` instance might be easier to construct to meet the constraint, but a :ref:`logic-expr-oracle` can certainly also be used.

 .. topic:: Declarative Name